ifikaram/Simple-Calculator/README.md

 Open source code

-I need help creating a simple authentic calculator app for research purposes
+I need help creating a simple authentic calculator app .

+It will be used for research purposes.

-If you wish to contribute, contact me via Discord
+If you wish to contribute, contact me via Discord.

+Work will be done in Java!